CANCER AND THE ROLE OF THE MIND

 - the only factor varied was the addition of the particular therapy;

 the results of such comparative trials are quite valid.

-It is therefore clear from the available
+It is therefore clear from the available evidence that:

 - psychological factors play an important part in determining

 - a person’s susceptibility to getting cancer;

 - survival once cancer has been diagnosed with cancer.

 - therapies based on changing these psychological factors can have a significant impact on the course of the disease.

 It is therefore important that all cancer control programs incorporate some form of psychotherapy as an integral part.